Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Unknown** (Guess)
-> After an ally of Evelyn is attacked by an enemy, Divine Prayer is buffed by `$amount%` for 15 seconds.
+> After an ally of Evelyn is attacked by an enemy, Divine Prayer is buffed by 300% for 15 seconds.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>